Realizations The Autobiography

 We had just turned the corner and were hidden by tall trees, and I was relieved.
 But his anger growing, Kevin doubled back toward the house.
 I followed.
 Cruising by again he started in with more more political insults and contumely shouted at the suddenly empty roof.

-Out from the bushes burst the two guys to our back-left.
+Out from the bushes burst the two guys behind us to our left.
 From their high perch they had seen us double back and were already on the ground from two stories up, to ambush us.
 Knowing full well who was the problem, they ignored me and a tall, muscular redhead went right for Kevin.
 He grabbed him by his shirt, bringing his bike to an abrupt halt.
-"Don't you be calling people 'fascist' you punk!" he firmly admonished.
+"Don't you be calling people 'fascist' you punk!" he abjured.
 Kevin was right back at him, in his face with stentorian political condemnations.
 The two couldn't conceive what his stream of words had to do with anything at all, and neither could I. In a more moderate lecture mode Kevin had dissembled just enough to wrest loose from his grip.
 We then pedaled away like mad.
 He yelled back one more insult at the bemused "rednecks roofers" from the Iowa country turned back to their fruitful labors.

 They were burnished by the sun and in the prime of manhood.
 I see now that these fellows were the cream of the crop for men, strapping young men from the working class part of town astounded to see our young degeneracy and arrogance.
 Looking back on it, I see they were right and we were wrong.
 They were closer to their fathers and had more of a grip on reality and natural truth.
 They knew that long hair on young men was a sign of degeneracy.